TkYu/ChromeUpdater/README.md

 2) Compile

-  a) Open ChromeUpdater.sln with Visual Studio 2015.
+  a) Open ChromeUpdater.sln with Visual Studio 2017.

-  b) Set ChromeUpdater as StartUp Project
+  b) Set ChromeUpdater.ArthasUI as StartUp Project

   c) Ctrl + F5 or F5